CSymes/quickDDM/README.md

 "sequentialGPUChunker" in "gpuCore.py" in paricular are closely based on the GPU memory management technique detailed therein.

-Our understanding of the core process was heaviy informed by:
+Our understanding of the core process was heavily informed by:
 L. G. Wilson et al., "Differential Dynamic Microscopy of Bacterial Motility," Physical Review Letters, vol. 106, no. 1, p.
 4, Jan 2011.